fanny-jiang/whats-happening-bot/README.md

 node webhook        // or use nodemon to have it watch for file changes ngrok http 8080     // sets up temporary webhook endpoint at port 8080
 ```
+## Configure Webhooks

+- Configure Facebook Messenger webhook with your ngrok URL `https://67ba4dd5.ngrok.io/webhook` (you'll also need to enter your verify token from above)
+- Configure API.ai webhook with your ngrok URL `https://67ba4dd5.ngrok.io/ai`

 ## Heroku Deployment